winescout/live_view_anchor_tags/README.md

 ## More discussion
-There is a related discussion going on regarding live_redirect and friends maintaining scroll possition in the back button behavior.
+* There is a related discussion going on regarding live_redirect and friends maintaining scroll possition in the back button behavior.
 [Pull Request 1256](https://github.com/phoenixframework/phoenix_live_view/pull/1256)
+* And this bug report laying out the same issue.
+[Issue 1204](https://github.com/phoenixframework/phoenix_live_view/issues/1204)